asavinov/bistro/README.md

 measure.setValue(2, 3.0);
 ```

-We can find the sum of the measure for each element in the "THINGS" table using this accumulate column:
+We can find the sum of the measure for each element in "THINGS" using this column definition:
 ```java
 Column sums = schema.createColumn("Sum Measure", things, objects);
 sums.accu(